How To Get Rid Of Cellulite

 The women took the daily oral supplement for 6 months.
 They noted a decrease in cellulite on their thighs.
 The improvement was seen in both women with a moderate and higher weight, but those with a moderate weight saw the most improvement.

 There are some proven ways to DECREASE the look of cellulite but not get rid of it for good.
 Unfortunately, there's no way to completely eliminate cellulite.
-These include:

 Lifting weights: This acts like fillers for your skin.
 If your muscles are more defined, your skin will look smoother.
 Start with 1-2 times a week and move up to 3-4 from there.
 If you’re unsure on how to weight train I would recommend getting a personal trainer for a few sessions just to learn how to work the weights room.

 Losing weight: If you lose weight and replace it with muscle, you're going to have a fat layer that's not as thick, and your cellulite is going to improve.
 Did I mention that the Slim Mama Shake comes with a free weight loss guide?

 Don’t smoke: This should go without saying, but research published in the Journal of Cosmetic Dermatology shows that smoking can weaken the formation of collagen, making cellulite more visible.

 Drink water!: This may help decrease the look of cellulite as it encourages circulation and lymphatic flow.

 So like anything in the health realm - eating healthy, drinking water, and exercising is the key!

 Nikki’s experience with cellulite